Save for retirement with your after-tax dollars.

-- Potential tax-free earnings as long as withdrawals begin after you are age 59½ and have had the account for at least five years
+- Potential tax-free withdrawals after age 59½, and after you have had the account for at least five years

-- Tax-free earnings, to the maximum amount of $10,000, for the purchase of a first-time home, after you have had the account for at least five years
+- Use tax-free earnings, up to $10,000 from the account, for first-time home purchase after you have had the account for at least five years

-- Generally, prior to age 59 1/2, withdrawal of contributions are IRS penalty-free; income taxes and penalties may apply to earnings
+- Generally, prior to age 59½ withdrawals of contributions are IRS penalty-free; income taxes and penalties may apply to earnings

-- The ability to contribute up to an additional $1,000 "catch-up" contribution per year, beginning in the year you reach age 50
+- Contribute up to an additional $1,000 "catch-up" contribution per year, beginning in the year you reach age 50, if you wish